cgcouto/vizlab-docs/doc/about-software/QUICKSTART.rst

    :alt: image

-When the software opens, it might open across the entire VizLab screen.
-The screens on the control desk are connected to the VizLab screens, so to reach the window move the mouse cursor through the bottom of the screens on the control desk and you should end up towards the top of the VizLab screens.
-Once you've navigated to the window, grab the top of it and drag it back to the control desk screens.
-While you're dragging the window, moving the cursor to the top of the control desk screens and releasing your click will 'snap' the window to the size of the current monitor.

-Lastly if the tracking isn't running (shown by two bodies and the 'Start' button replaced with 'Stop' as in the second image) you might need to press start at the top of the window so the tracking camera can see within the space.
+If the tracking isn't running (shown by two bodies and the 'Start' button replaced with 'Stop' as in the second image) you might need to press 'Start' at the top of the window so the tracking camera can see within the space.

 .. image:: /images/DTrack3NotRunning.PNG